Shathira-Lakdilu/Smart-Agriculture-System/README.md

 Node-RED Dashboard acts as the bridge between the complexity of IoT data and the user's need for simplicity.
 Empower farmers with the tools to make informed decisions, all within a visually appealing and accessible interface.

 ## Hardware Components
-## Greenhouse Monitoring:

 ### Central Control Hub:

 1. Raspberry Pi (or any other microcontroller)
-3. MicroSD Card (for Raspberry Pi)
+2. MicroSD Card (for Raspberry Pi)
-4. Power Supply for Raspberry Pi
+3. Power Supply for Raspberry Pi

 ### Environmental Sensors:

-5. DHT11 Sensor (Humidity and Temperature)
+4. DHT11 Sensor (Humidity and Temperature)
-6. Soil Moisture Sensor
+5. Soil Moisture Sensor
-7. BH1750 Ambient Light Sensor (Lux value)
+6. BH1750 Ambient Light Sensor (Lux value)

 ### Actuators:

-8. Solenoid Water Valve (for irrigation)
+7. Solenoid Water Valve (for irrigation)
-9. LED Grow Lights
+8. LED Grow Lights
-10. Exhaust Fan
+9. Exhaust Fan

 ### Communication:

-11. LoRa Module (SX1278) for remote fields
+10. LoRa Module (SX1278) for remote fields

-## Field Monitoring:

-1. Soil Moisture Sensors for Remote Fields:
-2. Solenoid Water Valve (for irrigation)